 CO-LaN is a not-for-profit member society established in France in 2001 (latest Annual General Meeting held on October 15, 2020) and governed by its bylaws (French version, English version).
 Its current duration is limited to December 31, 2025.
 The executive body is the Management Board.
 Technical work is conducted through Special Interest Groups gathering members, and by contractors.

 Membership is organised in two categories: Full Members and Associate Members.
 Full Members are industrial users of CAPE software.
 Associate Members are either organizations such as providers of CAPE software, administrations, academic institutions carrying out research activities in the field of CAPE, or individuals.
-Associate Members need to be actively using CAPE-OPEN interfaces or need to have a project involving CAPE-OPEN technology to be approved by CO-LaN Management Board.
+To be approved by CO-LaN Management Board as Associate Members, organizations or individuals need to be actively using CAPE-OPEN interfaces or need to have a project involving CAPE-OPEN technology.

 In case of doubt about a Member’s category, the Management Board will decide.
 If the Member does not wish to join the Society in that category, he will be able to withdraw his application and any fees paid with the application will be returned.